iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 for data modeling!

 Unfortunately, versioning tools like [Git](https://git-scm.com/) are designed to handle small text files.
-While other assets can exist in the repository, storage itself is not the goal, and its limited by Git hosting services [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).
+While other assets can exist in the repository, file storage itself is a side effect, and it's limited by hosting services [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).
-Traditional storage solutions such as hard drives or NAS, or cloud services like Amazon S3 or Google Drive, are much better options for saving and transferring large files.
+Traditional storage solutions such as hard drives or NAS, and cloud services like Amazon S3 or Google Drive are much better options for saving and sharing large files.

-What if we could **combine effective data storage with robust versioning features**?
+What if we could **combine big data storage with versioning features**?

 ![](/img/model-versioning-diagram.png) _DVC's hybrid versioned storage_

 DVC brings the best of both worlds together by replacing the data with small, human-readable [metafiles](/doc/user-guide/dvc-files-and-directories) that Git can handle.
-The data itself is <abbr>cached</abbr> locally outside the Git repo, and can easily be synchronized with on-premises or cloud storage.
-But unlike other options (like [Git-LFS](/doc/user-guide/related-technologies#git-lfs-large-file-storage)), [remote storage](/doc/command-reference/remote) is optional: no server setup or special services are needed, just the `dvc` command.
+The data itself is <abbr>cached</abbr> locally, outside of the Git repo, and can be easily synchronized with on-premises or cloud storage.
+But unlike other solutions (like [Git-LFS](/doc/user-guide/related-technologies#git-lfs-large-file-storage)), [remote storage](/doc/command-reference/remote) is optional: no server setup or special services are needed, just the `dvc` command.